Karutoh/HardlineRP/README.md

 # About

-TestRP (temporary) is a new role playing game mode with entirely new mechanics, for now the development of this gamemode is only really an experiment but could later change depending how well it performs.
+A new role playing game mode with entirely new mechanics, for now the development of this gamemode is only really an experiment but could later change depending how well it performs.

 # Modding